 If you are still most comfortable with a curbside appointment, please call the front desk and alert them of your arrival at the hospital - (262)569-0801.
 We will check you in and discuss the history of your pet over the phone.
 One of our team members will them meet you at a specified door, your pet will be brought into the hospital by a team member, the doctor will do an exam and any questions/conversations will be by phone.
 Payment for services will be curbside as well and expected after the visit is complete.We are so thankful for your patience as we have all navigated this difficult time together while doing our best to keep our staff, our clients, and our patients healthy.
 It has been just about one year of us practicing curbside and we are beyond excited to be able to plan on having you in the building with your pets again.
 We have missed seeing you all!
 We appreciate that you trust us for the care of your family pets and are excited to see you at your next appointment!

 As for human contact, we are doing everything we can to prevent the transmission of COVID-19 and other respiratory diseases.
 We are asking for your help.
 It takes proactive steps and a team approach to ensure a clean and hygienic atmosphere.

-- We are not allowing any persons other than our employees into the hospital.
-All clients must wait in the car and all delivery persons will leave delivery outside the building.
+- We are not allowing any persons without a mask into the hospital.
+All clients and delivery persons must wear a mask while inside the hospital.